Griffin Canning

-Griffin Alexander Canning (born May 11, 1996) is an American professional baseball pitcher for the Los Angeles Angels of Major League Baseball (MLB).
-He played college baseball at the University of California, Los Angeles (UCLA).
-He made his MLB debut in 2019.
+Griffin Alexander Canning (born May 11, 1996) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Los Angeles Angels and New York Mets.
+He made his MLB debut in 2019 with the Angels and won a Gold Glove Award in 2020.

 Amateur career

 Canning attended Santa Margarita Catholic High School in Rancho Santa Margarita, California.
 He played for the school's baseball team as a pitcher.
 As a senior, he had an 11–3 win–loss record with a 1.51 earned run average (ERA) and 123 strikeouts, and was named the Orange County Register Pitcher of the Year.
 In his final game, he led Santa Margarita to victory in the 2014 California Interscholastic Federation SS Division I Championship, recording 11 strikeouts and allowing only two hits.
-Canning was drafted by the Colorado Rockies in the 38th round of the 2015 Major League Baseball Draft, but did not sign and played college baseball at University of California, Los Angeles (UCLA) for the Bruins.
+Canning was drafted by the Colorado Rockies in the 38th round of the 2015 Major League Baseball draft, but did not sign and played college baseball at University of California, Los Angeles (UCLA) for the Bruins.

 Canning made 15 appearances with 11 starts as a freshman at UCLA in 2015.
 He was 7–1 with a 2.97 ERA and 66 strikeouts.
 As a sophomore, he became UCLA's number one starter.
 He made 15 starts, going 5–8 with a 3.70 ERA and 95 strikeouts.
 Canning returned as UCLA's ace in 2017.
 In 17 starts, he went 7–4 with a 2.34 ERA and 140 strikeouts.